-Bitcoin (BTC) was first introduced in 2008.
+Bitcoin was first introduced in 2008.
 Since then, it has become the most popular and valuable cryptocurrency in the world.
 The development of Bitcoin has also led to the creation of many other cryptocurrencies.
 However, some people believe that Bitcoin is the only cryptocurrency that has the potential to succeed.
 These people are called Bitcoin maximalists.

 In this article, we will explore the definitions of the fanaticism towards BTC and other digital assets, and its impact on the industry.